 Are you looking for a dedicated student to become a member of your team?
 Federal Work-Study provides part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the student’s course of study.

-While the Financial Aid Office determines eligibility and allocates Work Study funds to students, the MU Career Center develops employment opportunities, assists students with the selection of positions, conducts Work Study Employment workshops during Summer Welcome, and provides training for employers.
-At this time, the Work Study Employment Office has developed a database of 2,000 opportunities and referred approximately 1,000 students to positions.
+While the Financial Aid Office determines eligibility and allocates Work-Study funds to students, the MU Career Center develops employment opportunities, assists students with the selection of positions and provides resources to students and employer trainings upon request.
+At this time, the Student Employment Office has developed a database of 1,200 opportunities and referred approximately 600 students to positions.

 Supervisors Encouraging Excellence & Development

 Students are a core part of our mission at the University.
 Supervisors can play a pivotal role in the satisfaction, retention and development of students.
 Research suggest that early and continued institutional commitment will impact both their academic and social integration.
-You, as a work study supervisor, help your student employees become more socially integrated to at MU when you take an interest in them, find out who they are, and let them know that we are happy they chose MU.
-Campus employment offers exceptional advantages for them, including: necessary income, workplace skills, professional development, mentorship, and geographic convenience.
+You, as a work-study supervisor, help your student employees become more socially integrated at MU when you take an interest in them, find out who they are, and let them know that we are happy they chose MU.
+Campus employment offers exceptional advantages for them, including: necessary income, career readiness, workplace skills, professional development, mentorship, and geographic convenience.

-The MU Career Center staff gathered together tools and materials for supervisors to use that can help enrich the student workers’ experience.
-You may access these resources online at: https://career.missouri.edu/services/faculty-staff/seed/.
+The MU Career Center staff gathered together tools and materials for supervisors to use that can help enrich the student work experience.
+You may access these resources on the Canvas-based Supervisor Toolkit.